 DISCOUNTED DEAL: Save 77% on NordVPN’s three-year deal which works out to be $2.75/month.

-There’s no dedicated business option available at Romania-headquartered VPN company Cyberghost Pro but it makes the list due to its affordability and number of simultaneous connections in paid accounts.
+There’s no dedicated business VPN option available at Romania-headquartered CyberGhost.
+But it makes the best VPN for business list due to its affordability and number of simultaneous connections in paid accounts.

 This provider has been adding new servers at a frenetic pace.
 Currently, there are about 1,110 servers spread across 43 countries but we expect this to keep going up in the medium term.
 The additional benefit for businesses is that it has an internal policy of not storing any data logs so the content of communications should remain hidden, even from system administrators at the company.
 There are apps for both Android and iOS as well as desktop support for Windows and MacOS.
 A single account allows for five simultaneous connections.

-Cyberghost Pro uses 256-bit AES encryption on the OpenVPN protocol by default along with 2,048-bit RSA keys and MD5 HMAC authentication.
-There’s also an internet kill switch included which means web traffic will be halted if the connection drops unexpectedly.
+This VPN service uses 256-bit AES encryption on the OpenVPN protocol by default along with 2,048-bit RSA keys and MD5 HMAC authentication.
+There’s also an internet kill switch which means web traffic will be halted if the connection drops unexpectedly.